Career

 NFT stands for a non-fungible token.
 They are digital assets such as images, music, in-game items, GIFs/video clips, drawings, or even personal AI-powered agents.
 'Non-fungible' means unique or non-replaceable.

 Both cryptocurrencies and NFTs are based on the blockchain system.
 The main difference between these two is that the former cannot be exchanged.
-Bitcoin can be traded for another (crypto)currency, where one bitcoin equates to another (crypto)currency amount.
+Bitcoin can be traded for another (crypto)currency, where one bitcoin equals to another (crypto)currency amount.
 Whereas, as the NF in NFT suggests, one NFT does not equate to another NFT.

 NFTs are built on the same blockchain system as cryptocurrencies such as Ethereum.
 Their main feature is that they are designed to personalise digital assets.
 They enable complete history and ownership over digital tokens with the possibility to buy, sell, or auction any items in an open marketplace.

 NFTs brought a digital art revolution in 2021 while providing the fastest-evolving asset class of the year.
 According to Indeed, job postings for NFTs and cryptocurrencies grew 804% between April 2020 and April 2022.
 Compared to 2019, there are 15 times more vacancies in this field now.
 The increasing popularity of NFTs has shown promising potential for sectors such as IT, Sales, or Fine Arts, creating numerous career opportunities for certified NFT professionals.
+Examples of common NFT jobs include but are not limited to:

 NFT Artist (£36k-£76k): conceptualise, produce, and launch digital artworks to monetise their creations.